-A large number of depictions of Antinous have survived as statues and busts as well as on coins and medals issued by several cities across the Roman Empire.
+A large number of depictions of Antinous have survived as statues, busts and reliefs, as well as on coins and medals issued by several cities across the Roman Empire.
 The handsome young man was often depicted in the guise of a Greek, Roman or Egyptian deity or mythological hero, including: Osiris, Apis or Osiris-Apis, Hermes, Hermes-Thoth, Horos-Harpokrates, Men, Dionysus, Dionysus-Osiris, Iacchos, Apollo, Asklepios, Poseidon, a river god, Herakles, Bellerophon, Androklos.

 Hadrian was perhaps hoping for acceptance of the worship of Antinous by assimilation into local religious beliefs and practices.
 It is uncertain what the local people in various places around the empire thought of the imposition of the cult, or how popular it became or remained after Hadrian's death in 138 AD, although coins depicting Antinous were still being issued during the reign of Caracalla (198-217 AD), and it is known that there were still cult followers and statues standing until the prohibition of pagan religions by Emperor Theodosius I in 391 AD.